top of page

 leaves_edited.png

-Complete the application and send to sarah.dean@scouting.org
+Complete the registration materials & send to sarah.dean@scouting.org

 Fire careers encompass a diverse range of roles dedicated to the prevention, management, and extinguishment of fires, as well as emergency response services.
 These careers include firefighters, fire inspectors, fire investigators, and forest fire prevention specialists, each playing a crucial part in safeguarding lives and property.
 Firefighters respond to emergency calls, perform rescues, and provide medical care, while fire inspectors ensure compliance with safety regulations to prevent fires.
 Fire investigators determine the causes of fires and work with law enforcement to identify potential arson.
 Additionally, roles such as fire marshals and emergency services managers involve strategic planning and community education to enhance public safety and preparedness.
 A career in fire services demands physical fitness, bravery, and a commitment to continuous training and public service.